LegolasVzla/django-twitter-spark/README.md

 ---------------
 The presently work was an academic thesis, about how to make topic categorization and sentiment analysis of tweets in Python, using algorithms of Text Mining and Natural Language Processing (NLP) with Apache Spark.
 Adittionally a web application in Django was developt to display a several of graphics indicators like: a wordcloud and other interesting graphics.

+* Status: orienting all to APIs and adding improvements.

 Authors:
 ---------------
 - Manuel Araujo